jeffrschneider/specweaver/README.md

 ## Agents Manage Throttling and Rate Limiting
 - Agents regulate their own resource usage to prevent overloading external services, exceeding budgets, or hitting API rate limits.
 - Agent owners identify the rate limts and throttling rules.
 These rules can be shared with other agents.
 If other Agents violate these rules, it will affect their reputation.
+- The agent tracks its activity frequency (e.g., requests per minute to a web API, LLM calls per hour) and compares it against predefined limits set by the owner or inferred from service provider policies.
+- Limits can be defined by time (e.g., "no more than 100 web requests per minute"), budget (e.g., "stop LLM calls if daily cost exceeds $5"), or service-specific constraints (e.g., "respect Google’s 500 requests/day free tier").

 ## Aware of Competition
 - The agent can search the web to identify compeitition.
 It can visit websites and gather information on alternatives, and record their features.